Should You Use Black Soldier Fly Larvae or Red Wiggler Worms for Vermicomposting?

 Making your bin

-BSFL bins can be just as simple, but are also likely to attract scavengers.
+BSFL bins can be as simple as a shaded plastic pan, but are also likely to attract scavengers.
 I have found a great DIY BSFL bin video, which is just below.

 Questions & Answers